SNOWDOME FOUNDATION LTD and

 During the course of performing their duties Officers may learn information about the Snowdome Group or its Stakeholders.
 This information is confidential and remains the property of the Snowdome Group.

-Confidential information must not be improperly used or given out to other Officers of the Group or third parties and improper advantage must not be taken of an Officer’s position.
+Unless Officers have specific permission, the confidential information must not be used or given out to other Officers of the Group or third parties and improper advantage must not be taken of an Officer’s position.

 The Group’s assets are critical to its ability to operate efficiently and successfully.
 Assets include all office equipment, computer systems and data, and other operating plant of the Snowdome Group.